Psychon-Dev-Studios/new_winline/README.md

 As of version 3.0, WinLine has partial Linux support.
 Advanced features will be unavailable, and some commands will be blocked.

+## FEATURES:
+* Full suite of internal commands
+* Works offline
+* Integrates smoothly with Command Prompt and Powershell
+* Full system command support
+* Supported on Windows and Linux
+* Advanced commands
+* Custom module support (Components)
+* Full custom script support (v3.3 and greater)
+* More features and commands with every update